My Greatest Guitar Accomplishment

 Before long we were eating all our meals together and spending evenings together studying and I had become quite attached.
 There was a strong risk here, but somehow I combined relentlessness and patience in a way that didn't run her off.
 I figured that in order to be the only young man with a chance to dance with her, I would need to punch her dance ticket on every line if at all possible.
 Besides, I had a car and the money to pay for dessert and the occasional meal down the mountain... and she didn't.

 This went on until Fall break.
 The lovely young lady went home to her folks and the subject of her repeatedly "not going out" came up in conversation with her mom.
 Her mom had a pretty strong sense of right and wrong and told her daughter that to be fair she was simply going to have to make up her mind and choose one young man.
 After thinking it over, the young lady decided to take her chances with that young southern fellow she'd met at school, me.
 She did the honorable thing.
 She met up with her boyfriend from high school and broke up.
 Then she came back to school and told me she was available to take out.
 For our first official date I drove her to my hometown, introduced her to my family, and took her to a Doobie Brothers concert on October 28th, 1978.
 Let's just say things accelerated from there.
 She decided to follow me to my next college and it seemed a proper time to make a commitment.
-We were married in 1980 and that makes it forty-one years this year.
+I took her back to the little cafe' and the same booth and asked for her hand.
+We were married in 1980 and have spent our lives together ever since.

 And so, I can say that one guitar tuning was clearly my greatest guitar accomplishment.